Marketing – What is marketing in business? Is it important?

 Costs were still meant to cover overheads, but customers would set prices based on what they were prepared to pay.
 Marketers had to think about the cost of a consumer switching to a competitor.

 Convenience meant making it as easy as it could be to get the product in your customers’ hands.
-And instead of promotion, the communication became a two-way street.
+And instead of promotion, communication became a two-way street.
 It was a conversation – “Hey brand XYZ.
 Do you know what would be really useful to go with that product I just bought?”

 With the pace of change in online promotional techniques, it’s no longer a nice principle to put the customer at the heart of everything.
 It’s a necessity

 Digital marketing software is constantly changing the environment, blending online and offline experiences into one journey.
-And as this collection becomes more and more exhaustive with the development of new technologies and platforms, discovering ways to streamline the marketing process have become increasingly valuable.
+And as this collection becomes more and more exhaustive with the development of new technologies and platforms, discovering ways to streamline the marketing process has become increasingly valuable.

 Internet marketing is a more generic term to describe all aspects of promoting a business through the internet.
 Internet marketing might include using affiliates to generate sales in exchange for a commission or retargeting adverts that follow consumers around sites.
 As well as the other aspects of online marketing, explained below.